DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 administered, and scored by the NBEO or its successor.

-(2) An applicant applying for licensure shall have achieved a passing score on all of the
+(2) An applicant applying for licensure shall achieve a passing score on all of the

 following parts of the NBEO examinations: